ArchiWise/ArchiWise.github.io/_posts/session/2012-11-29-Automating-server-installation-with-puppet.md

 excerpt: Hands-on session presented at XP-days, together with Johan Peeters, 29/11/2012
 ---

-###Automating server installation and maintenance with Puppet
-Hands-on session presented at XP-days, together with Johan Peeters, 29/11/2012

 ####Description

 Before we used Puppet, server infrastructure was a source of frustration.
 It was something we did not have under control.